Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Application

-We used data from the China Health and Nutrition Survey (CHNS) \citep{zhang2014c}, a population-based, observational data set consisting of high-quality data on diet (3-day repeated 24-hour recalls) and physical activity (detailed 7-day recall) collected from individuals in China using detailed recall instruments.
+We used data from the China Health and Nutrition Survey (CHNS)\cite{zhang2014c}, a population-based, observational data set consisting of high-quality data on diet (3-day repeated 24-hour recalls) and physical activity (detailed 7-day recall) collected from individuals in China using detailed recall instruments.
 Our analysis focused on the study year 2009 with 8320 adults.
 Our outcome, hypertension, was defined \footnote{Anti-hypertensive medication is included in the model in our analysis, so blood pressure measurements here are not adjusted for medication.
 Participants who were taking medication may exhibit varying responses to changes in physical activity.
 Consequently, we have included medication as a covariate that has the potential to influence how individuals respond to engaging in more than 5 hours of physical activity per week.} as a systolic blood pressure $\geq$ 130 mmHg or diastolic blood pressure $\geq$ 80 mmHg.
 Individuals with missing systolic or diastolic blood pressure measurements or who were missing more than 10\% of their covariates were excluded from our study, resulting in a final analytic sample of 5241 individuals, 60\% of whom had hypertension.
-In the CHNS dataset, physical activity encompassing leisure, occupational, transportation, and domestic activities, were collected via a comprehensive survey recall instrument \citep{ng2014physical}.
-Our study focused on weekly moderate-to-vigorous physical activity (MVPA), defined as activities with a minimum of 3 METS (Metabolic equivalent of task) \citep{ainsworth2011} \footnote{The METS, or Metabolic equivalent of task, is a unit of measurement for physical activity.
-One MET is equivalent to a person's oxygen consumption at a rate of 3.5 milliliters per kilogram per minute. \citep{sylvia2014practical}}.
+In the CHNS dataset, physical activity encompassing leisure, occupational, transportation, and domestic activities, were collected via a comprehensive survey recall instrument \cite{ng2014physical}.
+Our study focused on weekly moderate-to-vigorous physical activity (MVPA), defined as activities with a minimum of 3 METS (Metabolic equivalent of task) \cite{ainsworth2011} \footnote{The METS, or Metabolic equivalent of task, is a unit of measurement for physical activity.
+One MET is equivalent to a person's oxygen consumption at a rate of 3.5 milliliters per kilogram per minute. \cite{sylvia2014practical}}.
 Our sample population has a high MVPA level, with a median of 15 hours per week \citep{ng2014physical}.
 Targeting the 5-hour MVPA weekly guideline \citep{PAguideline, piercy2018physical,ng2014physical}, we dichotomized the treatment into a binary variable $A$: over 5 hours ($A=1$) and 5 or fewer hours ($A=0$) of MVPA per week.
 In the CHNS data, 66\% of the sample population engaged in more than 5 hours of MVPA weekly.
-With insights from biological understanding and published literature \citep{ng2014physical}, we identified twenty risk factors for hypertension.
+With insights from biological understanding and published literature \cite{ng2014physical}, we identified twenty risk factors for hypertension.
 These factors also have the potential to influence the relationship between physical activity and hypertension, including: age, gender, caloric intake, BMI, education, smoking status, sodium intake, potassium intake, alcohol consumption, hypertension medication, household income, province, and urbanization index.
 Less than 15\% of our sample had missing covariates, handled using missForest package in R for multiple imputation \citep{missForestManual, missForestPaper}.
 Table \ref{tab1} provides further details about these factors based on one imputed dataset.
 The other imputed datasets exhibit similar distributions.
+The data was split into a 70\% training set and a 30\% test set, with missForest imputation performed 10 times on each set to avoid dependency.
+We obtained Q-learning optimal ITRs \citep{qian2011performance} and D-learnings optimal ITR \citep{tian2014simple} for each of the training sets using a logistic regression model with elastic-net penalization.
+We then compared the value function of each treatment rule on the test set, including the observed treatment, assigning all individuals to treatment $A=1$ or $A=0$, optimal ITRs derived from Q-learning and D-learning.